OpenEvalProject/evals/manuscripts/elife-41237/v2/manuscript.md

 ## Abstract

-10.7554/eLife.41237.001 The ubiquitin-like protein Atg8, in its lipidated form, plays central roles in autophagy.
+The ubiquitin-like protein Atg8, in its lipidated form, plays central roles in autophagy.
 Yet, remarkably, Atg8 also carries out lipidation-independent functions in non-autophagic processes.
 How Atg8 performs its moonlighting roles is unclear.
-Here we report that in the fission yeast Schizosaccharomyces pombe and the budding yeast Saccharomyces cerevisiae , the lipidation-independent roles of Atg8 in maintaining normal morphology and functions of the vacuole require its interaction with a vacuole membrane protein Hfl1 (homolog of human TMEM184 proteins).
+Here we report that in the fission yeast Schizosaccharomyces pombe and the budding yeast Saccharomyces cerevisiae, the lipidation-independent roles of Atg8 in maintaining normal morphology and functions of the vacuole require its interaction with a vacuole membrane protein Hfl1 (homolog of human TMEM184 proteins).
 Crystal structures revealed that the Atg8-Hfl1 interaction is not mediated by the typical Atg8-family-interacting motif (AIM) that forms an intermolecular β-sheet with Atg8.
 Instead, the Atg8-binding regions in Hfl1 proteins adopt a helical conformation, thus representing a new type of AIMs (termed helical AIMs here).
 These results deepen our understanding of both the functional versatility of Atg8 and the mechanistic diversity of Atg8 binding.

 ## Introduction